graphql/graphql-scalars/README.md

 For example, `scalars/contributed/my_username/date-time-v2.md` may recommend using `DateTime` for the scalar name.

-You may use `-v<version>` suffix to indicate new versions but this is not a requirement.
+You may use a `-v<version>` suffix to indicate new versions, but this is not a requirement.

 ## Licensing